Manasi-Rajesh-Mhatre/Crypto-Volume-Close-Price-Prediction/README.md

 3. Usage:

-  a.
+  i.
 Run the Flask application:

-    ```bash
     python app.py

-  b.
+  ii.
 Open your web browser and navigate to:

    ```bash
    http://127.0.0.1:5000/